-Sports Illustrated Swimsuit Issue cover model Brooklyn Decker is just one of the latest in a long line of models who have taken on acting.
+Sports Illustrated Swimsuit Issue cover model Kate Upton, who celebrates her 22nd birthday on June 10, is just one of the latest in a long line of models who have taken on acting.
 Join us for a look at her and other models who act.

 Decker made her film debut in 2011's "Just Go with It" (pictured) and has also acted in the films "Battleship" and "What to Expect When You're Expecting" and had cameos on TV shows such as "The League" and "New Girl."
-She is also starring in the new sitcom "Friends with Better Lives," which debuted following the series finale of "How I Met Your Mother" on March 31.
+She is also starring in the new sitcom "Friends with Better Lives," which debuted in March 2014.

 Rosie Huntington-Whiteley was a model known for her work with Victoria's Secret and Burberry when she was tabbed by director Michael Bay for "Transformers: Dark of the Moon."